-One can find semblances of both Hindu and Islamic constitution in it.
+One can find semblances of both Hindu and Islamic constitutions in it.
 From the inside, one can find Quranic verses inscribed along with floral patterns, giving this place a beautiful look.
-A must visit place in Lodhi garden New Delhi.
+A must-visit place in Lodhi garden New Delhi.

 The Bara Gumbad, translated as Big Dome in Hindi, was built during the Lodi period by Sikandar Lodi in 1490.
 The Bara Gumbad is a tomb of some unknown nobleman or king from the Lodi period.

 The structure is remarkable in the way it has been constructed, with it being constructed on a raised platform, having a square shape.
 Some scholars have speculated that the dome was built as a gateway to the adjacent mosque.